-A direct analysis of the level of sufficiency of the Disablement and Death Reserve was performed at 31 December 2014.
+A direct analysis of the level of sufficiency of the Disablement and Death Reserve was performed at 31 December 2014 with a projection at 31 December 2015.
 The calculations were carried out according to the following bases.

 Mortality Table: GAM-83